-- (2) Revenues from fees for temporary licenses issued by the California Board of Accountancy shall be credited to the Accountancy Fund in accordance with Section 5132. - (b) The board may conduct an investigation of an applicant for purposes of denying or revoking a temporary license issued pursuant to this section.
-This investigation may include a criminal background check. - (c) An applicant seeking a temporary license pursuant to this section shall meet the following requirements: - (1) The applicant shall supply evidence satisfactory to the board that the applicant is married to, or in a domestic partnership or other legal union with, an active duty member of the Armed Forces of the United States who is assigned to a duty station in this state under official active duty military orders. - (2) The applicant shall hold a current, active, and unrestricted license that confers upon the applicant the authority to practice, in another state, district, or territory of the United States, the profession or vocation for which the applicant seeks a temporary license from the board. - (3) The applicant shall submit an application to the board that shall include a signed affidavit attesting to the fact that the applicant meets all of the requirements for the temporary license, and that the information submitted in the application is accurate, to the best of the applicant's knowledge.
-The application shall also include written verification from the applicant's original licensing jurisdiction stating that the applicant's license is in good standing in that jurisdiction. - (4) The applicant shall not have committed an act in any jurisdiction that would have constituted grounds for denial, suspension, or revocation of the license under this code at the time the act was committed.
-A violation of this paragraph may be grounds for the denial or revocation of a temporary license issued by the board. - (5) The applicant shall not have been disciplined by a licensing entity in another jurisdiction and shall not be the subject of an unresolved complaint, review procedure, or disciplinary proceeding conducted by a licensing entity in another jurisdiction.
+- (5) Audiologist license issued by the Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board. - (6) Veterinarian license issued by the Veterinary Medical Board. - (7) All licenses issued by the Board for Professional Engineers, Land Surveyors, and Geologists. - (8) All licenses issued by the Medical Board of California. - (9) All licenses issued by the Podiatric Medical Board of California. - (b) The board may conduct an investigation of an applicant for purposes of denying or revoking a temporary license issued pursuant to this section.
+This investigation may include a criminal background check. - (c) An applicant seeking a temporary license pursuant to this section shall meet the following requirements: - (1) The applicant shall supply evidence satisfactory to the board that the applicant is married to, or in a domestic partnership or other legal union with, an active duty member of the Armed Forces of the United States who is assigned to a duty station in this state under official active duty military orders. - (2) The applicant shall hold a current, active, and unrestricted license that confers upon the applicant the authority to practice, in another state, district, or territory of the United States, the profession or vocation for which the applicant seeks a temporary license from the board. - (3) The applicant shall submit an application to the board that shall include a signed affidavit attesting to the fact that the applicant meets all of the requirements for the temporary license and that the information submitted in the application is accurate, to the best of the applicant's knowledge.
+The application shall also include written verification from the applicant's original licensing jurisdiction stating that the applicant's license is in good standing in that jurisdiction. - 36 (4) The applicant shall not have committed an act in any 37 jurisdiction that would have constituted grounds for denial, 38 suspension, or revocation of the license under this code at the time 39 the act was committed.
+A violation of this paragraph may be grounds for the denial or revocation of a temporary license issued by the board.

--5- AB 107
+-6-AB 107